Mylittleswift/awesome-ios/README.md

 * [Tuist](https://github.com/tuist/tuist) - A tool to create, maintain and interact with Xcode projects at scale.
 * [SwiftKit](https://github.com/SvenTiigi/SwiftKit) - Start your next Open-Source Swift Framework 📦.

-## Dependency / Package Manager
-* [CocoaPods](https://cocoapods.org/) - CocoaPods is the dependency manager for Objective-C projects.
-It has thousands of libraries and can help you scale your projects elegantly.
-* [Carthage](https://github.com/Carthage/Carthage) - A simple, decentralized dependency manager for Cocoa.

 ## Tools

 * [Shark](https://github.com/kaandedeoglu/Shark) - Swift Script that transforms the .xcassets folder into a type safe enum.